resthub/resthub.org/spring-stack.rst

 RESThub based applications usually use one of these 2 layouts :
 	* A single WAR project, usually for demo or small projects
  	* A multi-module project with the following sub-modules :
- 		* myproject-webapp (WAR) : it is your web application, it contains static resources, environement specific configuration and it declares dependencies to other modules in the pom.xml
+ 		* myproject-webapp (WAR) : it is your web application, it contains static resources, environment specific configuration and it declares dependencies to other modules in the pom.xml
  		* myproject-contract (JAR) : contains your POJOs (Entities, DTO ...) and service interface.
 This module should be used by web client or RPC mechanism to know the public classes and interfaces of your application without retreiving all the implementation dependencies.
 As a consequence, if you need to add some implementation dependencies (usually needed for annotations), add them as optional Maven dependencies.
  		* myproject-core (JAR) : your project implementation (controllers, service implementations, repositories)
  		* myproject-client (JAR) : optional REST client that should implement controller interface with an implementation based on resthub-web-client and myproject-contract.

-Check the `RESThub 2 Todo example application <https://github.com/resthub/todo-example>`_ source code  in order to learn how to design your RESThub based web application.
+Check the `RESThub 2 Todo example application <https://github.com/resthub/todo-example>`_ source code to learn how to design your RESThub based web application.

-In order to test and run it :
+How to run the todo application :
  * Download the `zip file <https://github.com/resthub/todo-example/zipball/master>`_ and extract it
- * Install `MongoDB <http://www.mongodb.org/downloads>`_, create teh data folder (C:\data\db by default) and run mondgod
+ * Install `MongoDB <http://www.mongodb.org/downloads>`_, create the data folder (C:\data\db by default) and run mondgod
  * Run mvn jetty:run in the todo-example directory
  * Open your browser and browse http://localhost:8080/index.html